Out of all of the beaches in the Dominican Republic, there are some volunteers who think the dreamiest coastlines are around Bayahibe and La Romana.

 A hands down favorite, Bayahibe beach has calm, clear waters that are exactly what you want for a day at the beach.
 It’s full of white sand (no rocky spots here) and a handful of restaurants where you can snag lunch.
 You can get freshly caught lobster, grilled fish, and shrimp skewers along with a few other dishes.
 On one end there’s a striped lighthouse that makes for some pretty pictures.

 Along with plenty of space for just laying out, Bayahibe beach is set up for a few water adventures.
-It’s the main jumping off point for tour on Starfish Island (more on that below), parasailing, inflatable banana boats, along with a few souvenir shops along the palm-tree lined streets.
+It’s the main jumping off point for tour on Starfish Island (more on that below) along with a few souvenir shops along the palm-tree lined streets.

 This is one of the best beaches in the Dominican Republic, so be sure to visit!
 Because it's a picturesque beach with calm water for swimming, and is set up with a handful of other activities, this is the number one beach ILP volunteers recommend.

 An Idea On Prices: